Tarleton State Texans take on the UT Arlington Mavericks, look for 5th straight win - WTOP News

 Arlington, Texas; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Tarleton State will attempt to extend its four-game win streak with a victory against UT Arlington.
+BOTTOM LINE: Tarleton State seeks to keep its four-game win streak intact when the Texans take on UT Arlington.

-The Mavericks have gone 4-0 at home.
-UT Arlington is third in the WAC scoring 69.5 points while shooting 41.0% from the field.
+The Mavericks are 4-0 on their home court.
+UT Arlington leads the WAC in rebounding, averaging 36.0 boards.
+Avery Brittingham paces the Mavericks with 9.0 rebounds.

 The Texans are 2-4 on the road.
-Tarleton State has a 0-1 record in games decided by less than 4 points.
+Tarleton State is 0-1 in games decided by less than 4 points.

-UT Arlington makes 41.0% of its shots from the field this season, which is 5.3 percentage points higher than Tarleton State has allowed to its opponents (35.7%).
-Tarleton State has shot at a 39.8% clip from the field this season, 1.0 percentage point above the 38.8% shooting opponents of UT Arlington have averaged.

-The Mavericks and Texans match up Saturday for the first time in conference play this season.
+UT Arlington’s average of 3.3 made 3-pointers per game is 1.0 fewer made shot on average than the 4.3 per game Tarleton State allows.
+Tarleton State averages 59.6 points per game, 6.5 fewer points than the 66.1 UT Arlington allows to opponents.

-TOP PERFORMERS: Avery Brittingham is averaging 12.5 points, nine rebounds, 4.4 assists and 2.2 steals for the Mavericks.
+TOP PERFORMERS: Koi Love is scoring 16.5 points per game and averaging 6.8 rebounds for the Mavericks.

-Karyn Sanford averages 1.2 made 3-pointers per game for the Texans, scoring 5.4 points while shooting 37.8% from beyond the arc.
+Arieona Rosborough is shooting 41.8% and averaging 11.7 points for the Texans.

 LAST 10 GAMES: Mavericks: 5-5, averaging 71.1 points, 36.6 rebounds, 16.4 assists, 10.8 steals and 4.5 blocks per game while shooting 41.7% from the field.
 Their opponents have averaged 65.4 points per game.